SourabGarg/Dwarka/README.md

 # Temple-Vision
-Temple Vision is the Hindu way of seeing the deity inside a temple with reverence and respect from your electronic device.
+Temple Vision is the way of seeing the deity inside a temple with reverence and respect from your electronic device.

 OUTPUT: